Equality and diversity

 The School of Economics, as part of the University of Edinburgh, is fully committed to promoting and maintaining equality and diversity among staff and students.
 We believe in treating all fairly, regardless of race, gender, disability, religion or belief, sexual orientation and age.

-- Create an inclusive culture for all staff and students
+- creating an inclusive culture for all staff and students

-- Ensure equal access to opportunities for students to fully participate in the learning process
+- ensuring equal access to opportunities to enable students to fully participate in the learning process

-- Enable all staff and students to develop their full potential
+- enabling all staff and students to develop to their full potential

-- Equip staff and students to challenge inequality and discrimination in their work/ study environment
+- equipping staff and students with the skills to challenge inequality and discrimination in their work/study environment

-- Ensure that learning materials do not discriminate against any individuals or groups
+- making certain that any learning materials do not discriminate against any individuals or groups

-- Ensure that policies, procedures and processes don't discriminate
+- ensuring policies, procedures and processes don't discriminate

 By following the above, we ensure that staff and students are treated fairly and equally, allowing us to recognise, respect and value our differences.